SystemsApproach/security/principles.rst

    illustrating that security is only one of many system requirements taken into consideration.

+In an OS setting, the principle of least common mechanism is related to the principle of least privilege since the common platform (kernel) runs with greater privilege.
+This is because minimizing the number of mechanisms that require elevated kernel privilege also minimizes the privilege required across all mechanisms that make up a system.
+In a network setting, the principle is related to the end-to-end-argument.
+That is, it is best to avoid putting functions such as encryption into the network when the user is likely to need end-to-end encryption anyway.

 .. admonition:: Further Reading

   G. Popek. `A Principle of Kernel Design